tylernchls/Springy-Findeon/README.md

 Test The Routes
 - run node server.js, this will start the server (default port is 3000)
 - navigate to localhost:3000/api/pokedex/ in your browser
-- follow the routes specified below to start getting data from your index
+- testable routes below, make sure server is turned on
 - ENJOY